damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 upgrading from a GitLab version prior to 8.0 *and* you have CI enabled, you have to upgrade to GitLab 8.0 [first](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/).

-New configuration options have been introduced in the omnibus-gitlab packages.
-To check what changed compared to your `/etc/gitlab/gitlab.rb` configuration file, run `sudo gitlab-ctl diff-config`.
+New configuration options got introduced in the omnibus-gitlab packages.
+To check what changed when compared to your `/etc/gitlab/gitlab.rb` configuration file, run `sudo gitlab-ctl diff-config`.

 Please be aware that by default the Omnibus packages will stop, run migrations,